adamwbowman/qa/README.md

 Then clone the repo.

-From Meteor.com: "Meteor is an open-source platform for building top-quality web apps in a fraction of the time, whether you're an expert developer or just getting started.""
+From Meteor.com: "Meteor is an open-source platform for building top-quality web apps in a fraction of the time, whether you're an expert developer or just getting started."